Benjamin Wedro, MD, FACEP, FAAEM

 Food poisoning facts

-- Most commonly, patients complain of vomiting, diarrhea, and crampy abdominal pain.
+- Most commonly, people complain of

 - Most cases of food poisoning resolve on their own.